Egyptian Earth

 About the Book

-A twelve-year-old boy returns from his school in Cairo to find his village torn by feuding and fear.
-A corrupt official has ordered the peasants to irrigate their fields in five days instead of the customary ten, a demand that threatens to severely disrupt the life of this small community.
+A twelve-year old boy returns from school in Cairo to find his village torn by feuding and fear.
+A corrupt official has decreed that the peasants must irrigate their fields in five days instead of the customary ten – a demand that threatens to severely disrupt the life of this small community.
+It will take something extraordinary for the villagers to overcome the greedy ruling-class.

-The schoolmaster Sheikh Hassouna urges the villagers to rebel.
-But it takes many attempts – some disastrous, others comical and touching – before they join forces and stand against their oppressors.
+The schoolmaster Sheikh Hassouna urges the villagers to stand together if they want to keep custody of the land they have lived on for generations.
+But it takes many attempts, some disastrous, others comical and touching, before they join forces against their oppressors.

 About the Author